mirzanahal/mirzanahal.github.io/_pages/about.md

 #  limit: 3 # leave blank to include all the blog posts
 ---

 Interested in understanding why deep learning models fail, and how to make them more robust, fair, and efficient for biomedical applications.
 Currently a PhD candidate in AI at [Sharif University of Technology](https://en.sharif.ir) under the supervision of Dr. [Mohammad Hossein Rohban](https://scholar.google.com/citations?user=pRyJ6FkAAAAJ&hl=en), investigating how inductive biases shape shortcut learning and reliance on spurious features.
-Expected to graduate in January 2027.